 Urban security challenges in African cities have prompted governments to invest heavily in digital surveillance technologies.
 This post advocates for a shift towards public engagement and community involvement in the deployment and implementation of these technologies.

-Governments across the African continent have often presented the acquisition of digital surveillance technologies as a solution to longstanding structural problems urban insecurity, portraying them as essential for delivering public security.
+Governments across the African continent have often presented the acquisition of digital surveillance technologies as a solution to longstanding structural problems in urban security, portraying them as essential for delivering public security.
 Currently most of these governments have been implementing crime prevention programs that embrace the deployment of surveillance technologies.
 A study into some of these programs estimates that African governments are collectively spending over $1 billion per year on digital surveillance.
 The study underscores the reliance on foreign players to supply these technologies, with China dominating the supply of public space surveillance technologies, the U.S. and the UK excelling in social media monitoring, Germany, Italy, and Israel leading in exporting mobile phone hacking malware, and the UK taking a lead on fake mobile phone towers (IMSI-catchers) designed for spying on mobile phone users.

 An examination into the prevalent integration of public security systems in African cities highlights a notable absence of consideration for the people.
 Instead, geopolitical interest, foreign influence and local political dynamics play a key role, given that most of these projects funded through bilateral agreements and loans that involve purchasing surveillance technology packages.
 This often results in a situation where the crucial elements of people's needs and interests are neglected, leaving the ultimate cost to be borne by the very people these systems are meant to protect.